Lamy237/Petroleum-formation-evaluation/Scenario-based hydrocarbon volumes in a reservoir/README.md

 |Water saturation (Sw)            | 28%                                           |
 |Gas formation volume factor (Bg) | 0.0035 (reservoir cu.ft per stock tank cu.ft) |

+## Questions

+-	Calculate the STOOIP.
+-	Calculate the two resulting values of STOOIP if there is an error of ±20% in the area of the oil field.
+-	Calculate the two resulting values of STOOIP if there is an error of ±20% in the thickness of the formation.
+-	Calculate the two resulting values of STOOIP if there is an error of ±20% in the porosity of the formation.
+-	Calculate the two resulting values of STOOIP if there is an error of ±20% in the water saturation of the formation.
+-	Calculate the two resulting values of STOOIP if there is an error of ±20% in the oil formation volume factor for the oil field.
+-	Summarise the results in the tabulated manner.
+-	Repeat all the steps for a gas reservoir.

 ## Reference
 **Dr. Paul W.J.
 Glover**, *Petrophysics MSc Course Notes*, (University of Aberdeen, 2000), pp. 285 - 287.